openedx/edx-drf-extensions/docs/decisions/0002-remove-use-jwt-cookie-header.rst

 Rather than checking for the `HTTP_USE_JWT_COOKIE`, the `JwtAuthCookieMiddleware`_ would always reconstitute the JWT cookie if the parts were available.

-Although this would ultimately be a breaking API change for JwtAuthentication (where enabled), the plan would be for the backward incompatibility to be encapsulated and fixed in ``edx-drf-extensions``.

 The proposal includes protecting all changes with a temporary rollout feature toggle ``ENABLE_FORGIVING_JWT_COOKIES``.
 This can be used to ensure no harm is done for each service before cleaning up the old header.

 .. _JwtAuthCookieMiddleware: https://github.com/edx/edx-drf-extensions/blob/270cf521a72b506d7df595c4c479c7ca232b4bec/edx_rest_framework_extensions/auth/jwt/middleware.py#L164